rusefi/rusefi_documentation/Hardware/Hardware.md

-Unified rusEfi firmware runs on wide array of boards with stm32f4 and stm32f7 microcontrollers.
+Unified rusEFI firmware runs on a wide array of boards with stm32f4 and stm32f7 microcontrollers.
 We also have Kinetis and Cypres prototypes.

-As of March 2020 microRusEfi is is sold as completely ready to run ECU or as a pre-assmbled 80% complete kit.
+As of March 2020 microRusEFI is sold as completely ready to run ECU or as a pre-assembled 80% complete kit.

 As of March 2020 Frankenso board is sold as mostly as a DIY kit.